Why Do I Feel Like I Don't Fit In Anywhere?

 those who never felt they belonged

-Without understanding why, a descendant may carry a similar feeling of being outside the circle.
+Without knowing why, later generations may carry a similar sense of living outside the circle of belonging.

 Family Secrets and Hidden Histories